 Under data protection law, data subjects have certain rights.
 The data subject rights are:

 YOUR RIGHT TO COMPLAIN

-If you have any concerns in relation to the manner in which we process your personal data, you can contact us on firstname.lastname@example.org or fill out the form on our report a concern page.
+If you have any concerns in relation to the manner in which we process your personal data, you can contact us on firstname.lastname@example.org or fill out the general enquiries on Contact us page page.

 CHANGES TO OUR DATA PROTECTION STATEMENT

 This Data Protection Statement is kept under regular review and is therefore subject to change.

 If you have any comments or queries in relation to this Data Protection Statement, please forward same to email@example.com.